jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2d.md

-+++
+---
+title: "Computing the Net Domestic Product"
+heading: "Chapter 2d of Book 2 "
+date: 2020-01-25
+image: "/covers/wn.jpg"
-title=  "Computing the Net Domestic Product" date=  2020-01-25 heading=  "Book 2, Chapter 1a" image=  "/covers/wn.jpg" description=  "The Division of Labour in Manufacturing Increases Productivity and Invention More than that in Agriculture" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2c" linkbtext=  "Chapter 2c" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2e" linkftext=  "Chapter 2e" icon=  "/icons/smith.png"
+description: "The Division of Labour in Manufacturing Increases Productivity and Invention More than that in Agriculture"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="37" >}} When we compute the amount of industry which a society's circulating capital can employ, we must account only the provisions, materials, and finished work.